RyanLua/Satchel/README.md

 > **Note**
 >
-> If you see an issue with Satchel and would like to report it, see [SUPPORT.md](SUPPORT.md) for additional information.
+> If you see an issue with Satchel and would like to report it, see [SUPPORT.md](blob/main/SUPPORT.md) for additional information.

 Satchel fully supports all platforms which includes computer, tablet, phone, console, and VR.

-You can support Satchel by starring this repository, sharing it with others, and contributing to it.
-Learn about contributing to Satchel below at [Contributing](#contributing).
+Satchel is also fully compatible experiences using TopbarPlus by 1ForeverHD.

-## 📖 Documentation
+## 📖 Wiki

+> **Note**
+>
+> Satchel has [it's very own wiki](wiki) you can visit.
+Find guides on how to get started and documentation.

+### Attributes

 Satchel supports instance attributes allowing you to change and customize many aspects including various behaviors in a friendly easy-to-use interface without having to touch any code.
 Below see all attributes.

-### Attributes

 | Attribute | Description | Default |
 | :--- | :--- | :--- |